paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

     ]"/>
 </div>

 I've created a little slideshow to show the life of the transaction that Alice sends off.
+I've left out the internal and user space relationship arrows not to make the images too convoluted.

 As you can see in the top right corner,

 > there can be several _instructions_ (ix) inside one _transaction_ (tx) in Solana.
 These instructions are executed out _synchronously_ and the tx as a whole is executed _atomically_